kncr-f/Social_Network_Project/README.md

 https://my-social-network-app2.herokuapp.com/

 ## Overview
-The project presents an online communication platform which users can make friends request to others.
+An online communication platform which users can make, accept or reject friends requests to others.
+There is a chat room feature the users can chat each other.
-They can also accept or reject the friend requests.
 All possibilities (make a friend request, accept, cancel or pending status) can be seen both of side at the same time.
-There is a chat room feature the users can click a link and start to chat each other.

 ## Features